stanwood/Cocoa_Pods_Specs/README.md

 `$ pod repo add Cocoa_Pods_Specs https://github.com/stanwood/Cocoa_Pods_Specs master`

 You will notice a new repo folder was added under `~/.cocoapods/repos/`

+>Note: We only need to run this once.

+## Creating a new framework

 ### Create a new CocoaPods project